 The Fund is required to show the dollar ranges of the portfolio managers' "beneficial ownership" of Shares of the Fund as of the end of the most recently completed fiscal year or a more recent date for a new portfolio manager.
 Dollar amount ranges disclosed are established by the SEC.
 "Beneficial ownership" is determined in accordance with Rule 16a-1(a)(2) under the Exchange Act.
-As of the date of this SAI, the Portfolio Managers did not beneficially own any Shares of the Fund.
+As of October 31, 2023, the Portfolio Managers did not beneficially own any Shares of the Fund.